 - Extended Aging: Good Malbec can handle cellar aging.
 Typically, the more time a wine spends in the cellar, the higher investment the winery is making into giving the wine ample time to develop before it hits the market.
 It’s not uncommon to see quality Malbec wines age for 15–24 months before release (regardless of whether it’s oaked or neutral oak/tank-aged).

 - Tech Notes: Acidity (sourness) is usually between 5–7 g/L and pH ranges from 3.65–3.75 in the top-rated wines we could find tech sheets on.
 Also, residual sugar is little to none (less than 1 g/L).

 - Region Specific: The Uco Valley and Luján de Cuyo, Mendoza’s sub-regions, consistently produce the top-rated Malbec wines.
-San Raphael shows upcoming potential but still offers good value.
+San Raphael shows potential and offers excellent value.

 Sub-regions of Mendoza Wine Country